Frequently Asked Questions - Demographics

 Who does AHLA collect demographic information from?

-AHLA currently collects self-identification-based data from the membership.
+AHLA collects voluntary self-identification data from our membership.

 What demographic information does AHLA currently collect?